burrt/burrt.github.io/_posts/2021-01-21-oliosophy.md

 > You only need to think about the ball you're going to hit right now, not the one that just went, or the next ball - now.
 > Think of it as if you are standing by the riverbed watching the water pass you, at that point it does is what matters - not the sticks or water that went, but the moment it reaches you.
 Focus on that and then move on.

+It is essential in squash that you don't consume your energy on the last point, or the one prior - rather it is dedicated to the point being played.
+This lesson too can be impressed upon our daily lives, to move on from the past, treat every day a new day and you'll feel much better.

-## Never just be "in" the Game, be "in" and "out" of the Game
+## Never just be *in* the Game, be *in* and *out* of the Game

 > Never be in the game, you'll get lost, heated, tired, worried - but be outside of the game, above it!
 From there you see the birds-eye-view and there you're the puppeteer.
 The game is now about moving in and out of it - like your focus on a squash ball; a constant flux of narrow and wide.